 Benefits of natural mineral springs water

-Hot springs are natural bodies of water heated by the volcanic activity of Colorado’s dormant volcanoes.
-There are three major hot springs in Colorado – Glenwood Springs, Hot Sulphur Springs, and Great Pagosa Springs.
-Each of these was originally used by Native Americans for their rich mineral content, and their natural healing abilities.
+Hot springs are natural bodies of water heated by the geothermal activity of Colorado’s dormant volcanoes.
+There are three major hot springs in Colorado: Glenwood Springs, Hot Sulphur Springs, and Great Pagosa Springs.
+Each of these was originally used by Native Americans for its rich mineral content and natural healing abilities.

 History of Colorado’s hot springs